WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Session/Methods/forkLogin.md

 **quick** *boolean (Optional)*

-*(Introduced in CC 2014)* Boolean that indicates if the login to the Enterprise system should be performed without retrieving session information or not.
+Boolean that indicates if the login to the Enterprise system should be performed without retrieving session information or not.
 Default is false.

 **requestInfo** *Array of string  (Optional)*

-*(Introduced in CC 2014)* The list of request information that should be obtained with the logon.
+The list of request information that should be obtained with the logon.
 When not specified all information will be requested.

 **Return value**